MrDwarf7/csv_parser_rs/README.md

 ## Command Line Interface

-All commands are also available by running
+Most commands are also implemented as CLI arguments.
+You can view the help message using the following command:

 ```powershell
 .\csv_parser_rs --help